Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-\subparagraph{Finite integral transform method} An exact analytical investigation of the heat transfer in a 3-D square shaped cuboid plate under the effect of a moving laser heat source, has been performed based on the combined form of Finite integral transform and Duhamel’s theorem~\cite{JDutta2020}.
-A time decaying laser heat source term has been considered.
-The Duhamel’s theorem is employed due to the existence of the time and space dependent heat source term in the mentioned DPL heat conduction model.
+\subparagraph{Finite integral transform method} An exact analytical investigation of the heat transfer in a 3D square-shaped cuboid plate under the effect of a moving laser heat source has been performed based on the combined form of FIT and Duhamel's theorem \cite{JDutta2020}.
+A time-decaying laser heat source term has been considered.
+Duhamel's theorem is employed due to the existence of the time and space-dependent heat source term in the mentioned DPL heat conduction model.
 This theorem specifically transforms the non-homogeneous problem with time-dependent heat source and constant initial conditions to a homogeneous one with time-dependent initial conditions.
 Further, the temperature response is found to be highly dependent on the laser power density and duration of the laser exposure.
-In more details, the increase in laser power density results in larger peak temperature.
-Also the higher laser exposure time makes the maximum temperature to decrease.
-The finding is in contrast to what obtained for the generalized DPL bioheat equation in~\cite{Afrin2017}.
-This conflict can be attributed to the non-biological.biological nature of the problems and also the difference between the dimensions of investigated systems.
-The present study considers 3-D plate while 1-D living biological cases are studied in~\cite{Afrin2017}.
+In more detail, the increase in laser power density results in a larger peak temperature.
+Also, the higher laser exposure time makes the maximum temperature decrease.
+The finding is in contrast to what was obtained for the generalized DPL bioheat equation in \cite{Afrin2017}.
+This conflict can be attributed to the non-biological, biological nature of the problems and the difference between investigated systems' dimensions.
+The present study considers 3D plates while 1D living biological cases are studied in \cite{Afrin2017}.